Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Methods

 \item Causal Interactions

-At each window of 1000 points, Granger causality in the frequency domain interactions were pair-wise computed among the 128 time series, by the use of the function \texttt{cca\_pwcausal()} (\texttt{MVGC GRANGER TOOLBOX}).
+At each window of 1000 points, Granger causality in the frequency domain interactions was pair-wise computed among the 128-time series, by the use of the function \texttt{cca\_pwcausal()} (\texttt{MVGC GRANGER TOOLBOX}).

 \item Frequency Bands